tarieli1/Chinese-Checkers-FX/src/chinesecheckersfx/resources/readme.txt

 The Main class is 'src.chinesecheckersfx.ChineseCheckersFX.java'

+Some assumption we made:

+1) First click on 'Save' or 'SaveAs' will prompt a FileChooser, Later only 'SaveAs' click will be promting a File Chooser(Even on a new game).

-*Pressing the 'Quit' button will remove current human player, When pressing the 'Quit' button while game is over, game will exit.
+2) Pressing the 'Quit' button will remove current human player, When pressing the 'Quit' button while game is over, game will exit.

-*If there is 1 human player in-game, if exits game will be over.
+3) Game will be over if all Human Player Quited.

+Some notes:

-*Computer has good AI will always try to move to best point.
+1) Computer has good AI will always try to move to best point.

-* used a little sleep to help users understand what's going on.

 Please tell us if you encountered a problem. shahar201091@gmail.com